channaj/azb/README.md

-# stow-age
+# azb
-Experimental CLI tool to view data in Azure Blob Storage
+A cli tool to download and open files in Azure Blob Storage